These are the packing essentials for traveling in Southeast Asia

 Fewer clothes, more trouble…

 Clothing conventions are hard to figure out, but it’s more than advisable to get them right.
 Even within one country there can be differences in what you’re expected to wear.
-Usually women have to mind their clothes more than men.
+Usually, women have to mind their clothes more than men.

 Religious sites in particular apply stricter rules with regard to clothing.
-While at a beach in Bali it might be okay to wear bikinis, but a few kilometres away it might be totally inappropriate.
+While at a beach in Bali it might be okay to wear bikinis, but a few kilometers away it might be totally inappropriate.
 Avoid dirty looks and remarks (especially from local women) by wearing a sarong or some more proper clothes that will cover you from your shoulders to at least your knees.

 Mind your money…

 Unless you have an extra pair of eyes on the back of your head, make sure you don’t put all your money and important documents in one place inside your backpack.
 It’s best to have your valuables distributed among various places on you.

 If an option, order an extra bank card that is either attached to your existing account or get a new account with a new card altogether.
 Having two accounts, each with own bank card, came to my rescue when I lived in SEA and my wallet was stolen from my backpack.

 The same goes for all of your important documents.
 Make copies or scans of them and save them in the cloud.
 Be it your passport, driver’s license, travel insurance, or marriage certificate — you don’t want to lose them.

 And one final observation: if you’re an unmarried woman, it might come in handy to slip a fake wedding ring on your finger.
 Asians are very family-oriented and complete strangers will immediately interrogate you about “your deal”.
 That is, unless you’re hoping to snatch yourself a husband on your travels, which will prove to be quite easy.